Pacific Coast Conference (California)

 The Pacific Coast Conference is an American high school sports league in Orange County, California and is affiliated with CIF Southern Section.
 The schools are located in South and Central Orange County, California.

 History

 In 2019, Dana Hills High School and Laguna Hills High School announced their re-league.
-After votes failed, the two schools re-leagued into the PCL conference, joining baseball and wrestling powerhouses Beckman and Irvine High Schools.
-The PCL became an 8 team conference for the first time in 2019.
+After votes failed, the two schools re-leagued into the Pacific Coast Conference.
+The Pacific Coast Conference became an 8-team conference for the first time in 2019.

 Sage Hill School joined the Pacific Coast Conference in the 2022-2023 academic year.

+As part of the 2024-2026 league re-alignment cycle, Beckman High School and Laguna Hills High School left the Pacific Coast Conference, with Beckman joining the Coast View Athletic Association and Laguna Hills joining the Golden Empire Conference.
+In that same re-alignment cycle, Laguna Beach High School, St Margaret's Episcopal School, and Rosary Academy (girls sports only) joined the Pacific Coast Conference, expanding the conference into 9 teams for girls sports and 8 teams for boys sports.